wizden/Searcher/README.md

 ## Description
 This utility is intended to help in search/grep for multiple content in multiple locations for multiple file types.
-It mainly supports the ASCII and UNICODE file formats.

 ## Main features
 * Search multiple directories for multiple content based on multiple file extensions.